runstats21/stat-386-projects/_posts/2022-10-17-webscraping-post.md

 ![MIT](https://user-images.githubusercontent.com/112500643/197324610-a92462b4-02dd-4e4e-9bcc-839747ed969f.png)

 In the next post I will perform this analysis outlining interesting relationships between the myriad of college statistics now contained in my dataset.
-In the mean time, I challenge you to collect your own data from the College Scorecard API, and give me feedback on any issues you run into, and prepare to analyze the data yourself!
+In the mean time, I challenge you to:
+* collect your own data from the College Scorecard API,
+* give me feedback on any issues you run into,
+* and prepare to analyze the data yourself!